svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

       user: ''
       password: ''

-Now before accepting, fill in your user(name) and password (between the single quotes).
+Now before accepting, fill in your user(name) and password (between the single quotes), the ones you gave during registration on SmalltalkHub.
 Open the Monticello Browser to see what we have done.
 Find your package in the first column and your repository in the second one.

 ![The Monticello Browser looking at our package and repository](mc-browser.png)

-There should be a star (*) in front of your package name, indicating that the package is dirty, that it has uncommitted changes.
+There should be a asterisk (*) in front of your package name, indicating that the package is dirty, that it has uncommitted changes.
 If not, force a change computation by clicking 'Changes' button.
 You should get a browser showing all the changes that you made.
 Since this is the first version, all your changes are additions.

 ![The Changes/Diff Browser for our package](diffs.png)

 OK, we're almost done.
 Go back to the Monticello Browser and click the 'Save' button (with your package and repository selected).
-Leave the version name, something like MyFirstWebApp-SvenVanCaekenberghe.1 alone, write a nice commit message and press Accept to save your code to SmalltalkHub.
+Leave the version name, something like MyFirstWebApp-SvenVanCaekenberghe.1 alone, write a nice commit message in the second pane and press Accept to save your code to SmalltalkHub.

 ![Committing to SmalltalkHub](commit.png)

-If something goes wrong, you probably made a typo in your repository specification.
-You can edit it by right-clicking on it in the Monticello Browser and selecting 'Edit repository info'.

 When all goes well, you will see an upload progress bar and finally a version window that confirms the commit.
 You can close it later on.